Trow-Registry/trow/prod-install/INSTALL.md

 Standard Kubernetes Install
 ===========================

-At its heart Trow is just a single deploy that needs to be exposed through a service.
-The only complication is getting TLS configured correctly.
+At its heart, Trow is just a single deploy that needs to be exposed through a service.
+The main complication is getting TLS configured correctly.
 The developer or quick install uses a cluster-signed cert that is used by Trow itself and copies the CA certificate to all nodes and clients.
 The standard install runs Trow behind a TLS-terminating ingress.
 The TLS cert can be